 Are there any other eco-friendly dental products?

 Yes, you can also get environmentally-friendly products like dental floss.
-Normal floss is made from nylon, but you can get plant-based floss, such as the Georganics Activated Charcoal Dental Floss.
+Normal floss is made from nylon, but you can get plant-based floss, such as the Kliara Activated Charcoal Dental Floss.
+Read about more options including silk, bamboo and corn floss in our eco floss guide.

 If you've already invested in an electric toothbrush, you can get eco-friendly toothbrush head replacements.
 These Live Coco heads work with most Oral-B electric brushes and when you've finished with them you can send them back to the company for recycling.